zarusz/SlimMessageBus/docs/provider_memory.md

 > Since messages are passed in memory and never persisted, they will be lost if your app dies while consuming these messages.

-A fitting use case for in memory communication is to integrate your domain layer with other application layers via domain events.
+Good use case for in memory communication is to integrate the domain layer with other application layers via domain events pattern.

-> The request-response has been implemented with completion of issue #7.

 ## Configuration